wikimedia-gadgets/twinkle-starter/README.md

 In `src/core.ts`, uncomment the line `export * from 'twinkle-core/js/src/index'` and comment out the others.

-Modify `webpack.config.js` and `webpack.prod.config.json` to use <a href="https://www.npmjs.com/package/babel-loader">babel-loader</a> instead of ts-loader.
+Modify `webpack.config.js` to use <a href="https://www.npmjs.com/package/babel-loader">babel-loader</a> instead of ts-loader.
 That is, replace
 <pre>
 {
     test: /\.ts$/,